EthanJones19/Assignment/README.md

  ##Requires Key Board

- ##Inside this folder double click executable file.
+ ##Inside this folder double click executable file to run the game.

  #### I. How to Play:
  + A list of options will display